Environmental Attorney Jobs in USA with Visa Sponsorship

 Do environmental attorney positions qualify for H-1B sponsorship?

-Yes, environmental attorney positions typically qualify for H-1B sponsorship as specialty occupations.
+Yes, environmental attorney positions typically qualify for H-1B visa sponsorship as specialty occupations.
 The role requires a law degree and specialized knowledge of environmental regulations.
 USCIS generally approves H-1B petitions for attorney positions when the employer demonstrates the need for legal expertise in environmental law and regulatory compliance.

 What degree requirements do employers have for environmental attorney H-1B sponsorship?